What is Tokaj and what happens there?

-I’m familiar with Tokaj wines, but is the wine region itself worth visiting?
+Is the Tokaj wine region worth visiting?

 Despite a long history of winemaking, Tokaj isn’t nearly as popular as other historic wine regions like Bordeaux or Burgundy.
 Part of this is because Tokaj was hidden behind the Iron Curtain, away from the Western world, for decades.
-But, years later in the post-Communism present, this also means it has retained an unmistakable sense of place and it’s more approachable than tourist-heavy wine regions.
+But, years later in the post-communism present, this also means it has retained an unmistakable sense of place and it’s more approachable than tourist-heavy wine regions.

 If it wasn’t for the occasional state-of-the-art wineries that noticeably stand out from their surroundings, you’d think that time has stopped long ago in Tokaj.
 Vineyard-coated rolling hills connect Tokaj’s sleepy medieval villages, some of them tucked away in green valleys with less than a thousand residents.
 The pace of life is slow; visitors are few.
 Sometimes you feel as if you have the area all to yourself: A few birds of prey floating above are the only creatures you’ll have to share the sunset vistas with from the top of Szent Tamás vineyard, one of, if not the most valuable in Tokaj.

 The wine tastings, too, are more personal than what you might be used to.
 At many of the smaller wineries, it’s the head winemaker who leads the tastings, especially if you book in advance.
 You can ask him or her about anything: approach to winemaking, favorite vintage, and visions for Tokaj.

 Is there anything to do in Tokaj besides wine-tasting?